 Giving birth can be scary especially if you are a first-time mom.
 Take time to read up on different positive experiences.
 Having a positive mindset really makes a difference.

 What should I do the week before my baby comes?

 5. Tour the hospital & do some trial runs

-Trial runs to hospital during your third trimester really helps you time how long it will take you to reach during peak traffic.
-That way you can decide to start on estimated time when you are in labor.
+Trial runs to the hospital during your third trimester really helps you time how long it will take you to reach peak traffic.
+That way you can decide to start on the estimated time when you are in labour.

 7. Prepare your home for baby

-You must already have a baby checklist to buy before baby’s arrival.
-Utilize this time to prepare & keep the home ready for baby including cleaning, baby-proofing, organizing, etc.
+You must already have a baby checklist to buy before the baby’s arrival.
+Utilize this time to prepare & keep the home ready for the baby including cleaning, baby-proofing, organizing, etc.

 8. Decide on the baby name shortlist